-A licensed pro will provide you with unlimited live tax advice to make the whole filing process a snap, and they’ll review your return before you file to make sure you haven’t missed any possible credits or deductions.
+A licensed pro will provide you with unlimited live tax advice to make the whole filing process a snap, and they’ll review your return before you file to make sure you haven’t missed any credits or deductions.

 2. H&R Block

 Like many of its competitors, H&R Block’s free tax software will let you file your Form 1040 and help you take advantage of several common tax breaks.
-It also allows you to file schedules 1, 2 and 3, which cover more complex issues like business income, alimony and various deductions and credits.

 Similar to TurboTax, H&R Block has responded to COVID-19 by expanding its free version to support unemployment income and a variety of tax credits.

-Although H&R Block's paid online versions require an extra fee for state returns, the downloadable versions of the Deluxe + State, Premium and Premium & Business programs all include a free state return with your federal return.
+Although H&R Block's paid online versions require an extra fee for state returns, the higher-cost downloadable versions of the Deluxe + State, Premium and Premium & Business programs all include a free state return with your federal return.